swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

   /// Creates a file path from a span of platform code units.
   ///
-  /// The span should not include a null terminator. public init(codeUnits: Span<FilePath.CodeUnit>)
+  /// The span should not include a null terminator.
+Returns `nil` if
+  /// the span contains `NUL`, which is not a valid path byte on any
+  /// supported platform.
+  public init?(codeUnits: Span<FilePath.CodeUnit>)

   /// Creates a file path with the specified capacity, and then calls the
   /// given closure with an output span covering the path's uninitialized